Nationals vs. Marlins Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Jorge Soler, Lane Thomas and others in the Miami Marlins-Washington Nationals matchup at Nationals Park on Friday at 7:05 PM ET.
+Bookmakers have set player props for Luis Arraez, Lane Thomas and others when the Miami Marlins visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!